 As we’ve established, the primary function of graphic design is visual communication.
 You can further narrow down your design’s role by specifying the exact message you need to communicate.
 There are also some practical areas of consideration so that form follows function, meaning you produce a clear visual statement and a timeless design.

 Readability doesn’t stop with typography.
 In your search for design legibility, also consider images.
 Avoid pixelated photos and opt for high-quality and clean graphics.
-If you are struggling to find the right design elements, search for license-free photographs, graphics, and illustrations online.
+If you are struggling to find the right design elements, graphic design bundles, search for license-free photographs, graphics, and illustrations online.

 Before choosing an element, ask yourself whether this visual conveys or detracts from the overarching message?

 The Ludwig Mies Van Der Rohe Approach: Less Is More

 German-American architect, and last director of the Bauhaus, Ludwig Mies van der Rohe coined the motto “less is more” to describe his visual style.
 Not only is his minimal aesthetic still felt in architecture long after his passing, but his favorite aphorism has also permeated our vernacular.
 Mies understood timelessness.

 In the creative world, less is more means scaling back and decluttering your work.
 Or, in Bauhaus speak, avoiding any unnecessary ornamentation — a natural reaction to form follows function, and the school’s vision that design should be accessible to everyone.

 There is a time and a place for decorative design; however, it’s likely not applicable to your latest graphic creation.
 Producing timeless design involves editing, editing, and more editing so that only the essential elements make the cut.